MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Classes.md

 > where everything goes to the pipeline.

-Non-terminating errors written to the error stream from inside a class method are not passed through.
+Non-terminating errors written to the error stream from inside a class method aren't passed through.
 You must use `throw` to surface a terminating error.
 Using the `Write-*` cmdlets, you can still write to PowerShell's output streams from within a class method.
 However, this should be avoided so that the method emits objects using only the `return` statement.